airqnetworks/snet-arduino/README.md

 <img width="50%" src="http://wiki.airqnetworks.com/images/5/50/Shield-messages.jpg" />

-The picture shows this scenario: 3 AirQ 310 control boards are used; the AirQ ShielD on the Arduino Uno board collects messages coming from control boards.
+The picture shows this scenario: three AirQ 310 control boards are used; the AirQ ShielD on the Arduino Uno board collects messages coming from control boards.
 For each control board, the sNET library generate an AIRQ310 object, and for each message the corresponding message is created.

 sNET library was designed to minimize usage of both Arduino RAM and ROM memory.
 This means that: